zopefoundation/RestrictedPython/docs/contributing/index.rst

     tox

-Preperations for a new Python Version
+Preperations for a new Python version
 +++++++++++++++++++++++++++++++++++++

 RestrictedPython should be updated for each new Version of Python.